Nilmadhavi/webdriverio-cucumber-javascript/README.md

  4. Example of feature file: <br />

+ NOTE : I have used data table to fetch data in this framework

   Feature: Testing login functionality
   Scenario Outline: To test successful login with valid credentials